filamentphp/filament/packages/admin/docs/02-resources/02-listing-records.md

 The `reorder()` method is used to control [reordering a record](#reordering-records).

-## Customising the Eloquent query
+## Customizing the Eloquent query

-Although you can [customise the Eloquent query for the entire resource](getting-started#customising-the-eloquent-query), you may also make specific modifications for the List page table.
+Although you can [customize the Eloquent query for the entire resource](getting-started#customizing-the-eloquent-query), you may also make specific modifications for the List page table.
 To do this, override the `getTableQuery()` method on the page class:

 ```php
 protected function getTableQuery(): Builder